MaxPaz/AgenticAIPipeline/README.md

-# QueenAI Agentic Chat Pipeline
+# AI Agentic Chat Pipeline

 An advanced multi-agent system for intelligent business data querying using AWS Bedrock Agents.
 This system provides a conversational interface for analyzing business KPIs and transactional data with AI-powered insights and dynamic follow-up questions.